Getaround Review 2022 (Is Getaround Legit?)

 Most cars are listed on the app for around $6-$10/hour, and Getaround takes 40% commission from each listing.
 The commission covers costs like insurance and roadside assistance.

-To get an idea of what you can realistically make, let’s say your car is listed for $8/day and it’s rented 10 hours every week.
+To get an idea of what you can realistically make, let’s say your car is listed for $8/hour and it’s rented 10 hours every week.
 That’s $80.
 When you subtract Getaround’s commission, you earn $48/week or $192/month.

 However, there’s also the $20/month subscription fee for Getaround Connect, and you’ll also want to consider side hustle taxes.
 Most tax professionals will tell you to set aside 30% of what you earn for taxes.

-So in our example, subtracting $20 for Getaround Connect and 30% for taxes brings your actual earnings from $192/month to $114/month after taxes if your car is listed for $8/hour and rented for 10 hours a week.
+In our example, subtracting $20 for Getaround Connect and 30% for taxes brings your actual earnings from $192/month to $114/month after taxes if your car is listed for $8/hour and rented for 10 hours a week.

 You can earn a little more with Getaround’s referral program.
-For renters, if anyone signs up to rent through your referral link you and your friend get a $20 coupon code, but if they sign up as an owner, you get a $200 credit.
+For renters, if anyone signs up to rent through your referral link, you and your friend get a $20 coupon code, but if they sign up as an owner, you get a $200 credit.
 Owners receive a $200 bonus when someone signs up as an owner through their link.